gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 You can use `CTRL-C` to get back to a prompt.

-### E. Setting Up Applications

 Hit `Next` at the bottom right of your Cloudflare Configure tunnel screen.

 ![Cloudflare tunnel configured](/images/tutorial-extras/004-images/cloudflare-next-after-installing-connector.png)

+### E. Setting Up Public Hostnames

+With our tunnel set up, now we'll create our Public Hostnames (subdomains), starting with Node-RED.

 #### 1. Node-RED

-Now we'll set up the Node-RED application.
-Add `node-red` in the Subdomain field and choose your domain.
+Add `node-red` in the Subdomain field, then choose your domain.
 I'm using `gristleking.dev` for this tutorial.
 Throughout the tutorial, wherever you see `gristleking.dev`, replace it with your own domain.

-For Type choose `HTTP`, then set the URL to `localhost:1880`.
+For Type choose `HTTP`, then set the URL to `localhost:1880`, which is the port Node-RED runs on.

-Then the blue `Save tunnel` button at the bottom right.
+Now hit the blue `Save tunnel` button at the bottom right.

 ![Configure your initial public hostname](/images/tutorial-extras/004-images/cloudflare-initial-tunnel-setup-route-setup.png)